 Nothing is linear in the cosmos of David “The Rock” Nelson.
 Like Frankenstein Stalks, the Rock’s previous stab at a full-length video, Miss Werewolf is a relentless onslaught of dimestore monster action and fascinating cinéma vérité non-action.
 None of it makes much sense, but all of it feels like we’ve hopped a space shuttle to another galaxy and there’s no return flight scheduled.
 This film overflows with eccentricities: Detective Rock endlessly howling at the camera (“It’s gibberish!
 Hearsay!
 Old wives’ tales!”) an innocent bystander interrupting filming to ask what’s going on, tours of Chicago’s Resurrection Cemetery and Chet’s Melody Lounge, Nelson falling asleep while watching one of his own films, and the glorious soundtrack, comprised of 1940s soundtrack bursts and spooky organs.
 At one point in the video, Janet sits down on a tree stump.
 Peering through her rubber Miss Werewolf mask, she says, “I just ran out of gas!”

-For every thousand “normal” people who just go through the motions, there’s just one David “The Rock” Nelson.
-He isn’t out to save the world (or even his block).
+There are 6.432 billion people on this planet.
+But only one of them is David “The Rock” Nelson.
+The Rock isn’t out to save the world, or even his block.
 He’s not clamoring to be famous.
-He’s having fun making obsessively bizarre monster movies, pure and simple.
-Rocky Nelson’s eccentric video visions are unique slices of life that demand celebration.
-And what better way to celebrate than with the brilliantly-titled Miss Werewolf?
+Nelson is simply having fun making obsessive, lunatic monster movies in and around his home in Des Plaines, Illinois.
+These stupifying video visions are unique slices of life that demand celebration.
+So what better way to celebrate than with a movie called Miss Werewolf?